Undergraduate study

 If you have applied to Essex directly, visit your MyEssex Applicant portal and go to the 'My applications’ section where you will see an option to reply to your offer.

-Offer Holder Days are exclusive events at our Colchester campus for offer-holders where you will get to explore your chosen subject and department in detail, meet other students who have applied to your course and explore our beautiful campus and accommodation options.
+You will get to explore your chosen subject and department, meet other students who have applied to your course, and find out more about student life, including exploring our beautiful campus and accommodation options.

-If you are an international student, you’ll soon be invited to join us online for our exciting Experience Essex series, to explore Essex from the comfort of your own home!
+If you are an international student, or are unable to attend in person, you'll be invited to join us for online sessions to explore Essex from the comfort of your own home!

 3. Meet your offer conditions